Tutorial

 const result = await agent.generate("What's the capital of Portugal?");

-console.log(result.text); // "Lisbon."That generate call is the whole agent loop in one method.
-With no tools, it's
+console.log(result.text); // "Lisbon."That generate call is the whole agent loop, condensed into one method

-a single model call.
-The moment you add a tool, that same loop starts doing real
+Give it a tool, and that same method starts doing real work.

 Step 2: Give it a tool

-A tool is a function the model can call, described well enough that the model
+A tool is just a function the model can call — described well enough that the model knows when to reach for it.

 import { createTool } from "@mastra/core/tools";